 A hybrid solution also works very well for those businesses that have a more mobile workforce.
 MPLS allows these smart devices to reach the data center, and SD-WAN connects these same devices to the cloud-based applications that are at the core of modern business.
 The bring-your-own-device (BYOD) style of work is becoming more common, and MPLS-based data centers have been adding head-end boxes to increase security when connecting to devices and mobile apps.

 SD-WAN, with its greater built-in security and its tighter application control, helps businesses create a more versatile environment for mobile device management.

 Is MPLS or SD-WAN Better For Business Networks?

-A useful way to understand how SD-WAN compares to MPLS is to create an analogy with VoIP, as we did in our SD-WAN buyer’s guide.
+A useful way to understand how SD-WAN compares to MPLS is to create an analogy with VoIP.
 VoIP is a communications technology that uses the internet to connect to traditional PSTN copper lines.
 Unlike those PSTN services, business VoIP systems aren’t bound to that specific cabling but can still create calls to people who are on traditional phone connections.
 Things like long-distance copper wiring are expensive to maintain and install, and moving to VoIP is a way to decouple hardware from communications.

 SD-WAN offers a similar advantage.
 Rather than using a connection that’s wired via MPLS, leased fiber, or dark fiber, you’re using the public internet to connect offices.
 As a result, there’s a reduced price for infrastructure, and the bandwidth cost is less expensive.
 The other technologies get very expensive as you add bandwidth, and the process of adding this can take anywhere from three to six months due to system-wide hardware upgrades.